High Country horseriding in a remote part of Victoria

 half day 150

 Supplied are current Australian Safety Standard 3838 helmets, oilskin coats and short riding chaps.
-We recommend riding boots, or closed shoes, and wearing of long sleeved, collared shirts for protection.
-All footwear will be checked to ensure it fits stirrups safely.
+We recommend riding boots, or closed shoes, and wearing of long sleeved, collared shirts for protection against sun and any bushes we might brush up against.